Deciding which gas rewards card is better for you depends on your needs and how you plan to use the card. Read on to see how these cards compare.

 |Annual fee||$0||$95 (waived for the first year)|

-In addition, the Bank of America Cash Rewards card gives users the flexibility to choose their own 3 percent cash back bonus category once per calendar month.
-So, you can use it for gas rewards every month or switch to dining or online shopping as your spending shifts.
+The main advantage the Bank of America Cash Rewards has its flexibility, since it allows you to choose your 3% bonus category once per calendar month.
+You can use it for gas rewards every month or switch to dining or online shopping as your spending shifts.

 Though the Amex Blue Cash Preferred offers a higher cash back at U.S. supermarkets, its spending cap is lower.
 The Bank of America Cash Rewards’ cash back in its bonus categories is limited at $2,500 per quarter ($625 per month), versus the Blue Cash Preferred’s limit at $6,000 per year ($500 per month).
 You won’t be earning as much in cash back rewards, but you’ll have that added flexibility in your spending, in both your spending cap and bonus category.

 For someone who spends a moderate amount on groceries and has the funds to pay the $95 annual fee (waived for the first year), the Blue Cash Preferred card is the better all-around card for everyday purchases.
 Even if you use this card only at U.S. supermarkets and pair it with another cash back card, it’ll still be worth adding to your wallet.

 However, if you’re looking to earn bonus cash back on unique bonus (like online shopping or home furnishings) categories, the Bank of America Cash Rewards card’s customizable and flexible rewards would be a great option for you.